awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ### Getting the SDPs
 If you would like to print out the SDPs, run this command:
 `export DEBUG_LOG_SDP=TRUE`

-### File logging
-If you would like to enable file logging, run this command:
-`export AWS_ENABLE_FILE_LOGGING=TRUE`
-You can also change settings such as buffer size, number of log files for rotation and log file path in the samples

 ### Adjust MTU
 If ICE connection can be established successfully but media can not be transferred, make sure the actual MTU is higher than the MTU setting here: https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/src/source/PeerConnection/Rtp.h#L12.